 (Some businesses with 500 or more employees may qualify.
 Refer to the SBA Table of Size Standards to see if your industry qualifies with a higher amount of employees.)

-If granted, a business can receive an advance of up to $10,000 on the loan to pay for certain overhead expenses.
+Before July 11, 2020, a business could have received an advance of up to $10,000 on the loan to pay for certain overhead expenses.

 You can use the EIDL for: